phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs-service-broker.md

 To publish a blueprint into Service Broker it must first be versioned and released in Cloud Assembly

 ##### Cloud Assembly Blueprint Versioning
-1. Click into the design canvas of the same blueprint 'Basic IaaS with Inputs'
+1. Click into the canvas of the same blueprint 'Basic IaaS with Inputs'
 2. Click 'VERSION'
 3. Type in a version number, e.g. '1.0' and click 'Create'
 4. Click on 'Version History'